kristinashirk/digital-tech/_posts/2019-09-02-git and GitHub.md

 2. Select **Clone or download**, and choose **download zip**.

 3. Extract the folder in the zip file and place it on your desktop.
-**NOTE:** You can put the folder elsewhere, but this tutorial will use the Desktop.
+**NOTE**: You can put the folder elsewhere, but this tutorial will use the Desktop.

 4. Rename the folder to "Template_Website."
-**NOTE:** You can, of course, name this folder whatever you like, but this tutorial will refer to "Template_Website".
+**NOTE**: You can, of course, name this folder whatever you like, but this tutorial will refer to "Template_Website".

 ### Create local Git repository
 1. Initlize the git repository.